#1 Alternative to Meta Workplace.

 What is the goal of internal communication?

-For a long time, communication with employees was oriented towards only one goal - to inform everyone what they had to do.
+For a long time, communication with employees was orientated towards only one goal - to inform everyone what they had to do.
 Communication equaled instructions, necessary information for the job, safety training, etc.

 Today things are different.
 The exchange of information and knowledge is an essential goal of internal communication, but it's no longer the only one: